Q. What does CRES mean?

 Q. Do you offer trainings to community members?

 A. Some of the ADR Center trainings are open to community members – please see the ADR Center website for training opportunities.

 Q. Do you offer mediation, facilitation, and/or arbitration services?
 If not can you refer me to someone?

 A. The Master’s Program doesn’t offer services directly.
-For on-campus resources, see Conflict Resolution Services; please contact Program Director, John Inglish, for off-campus recommendations and resources.
+For on-campus resources, see Student Conflict Resolution Center or the Ombuds Office; please contact Program Director, John Inglish, for off-campus recommendations and resources.